Cumulocity-IoT/cumulocity-device-control-plugin/README.md

 -   **Show operations** : Check this option to display the buttons to allow operations and toggles to be invoked.

+-   **Show filters** : check to display filter options at the top of widget.

 -   **Show at risk only** : Check this option to default the widget to display only those devices that are offline, in maintenance or have alarms.

 ![addwidget](images/operations.gif)

+**Dashboard Settings(Application Builder Only):** This feature is available only in application builder.
+User can navigate to any other dashboard by providing below details:
+-   **Device Type:** Select a device type.
+Navigation will be applied to all devices/assets of this device/asset type to a specific dashboard.
+-   **Dashboard ID:** Dashboard ID of a dashboard where user need to navigate.
+You can find dashboard id in browser URL.
+-   **DeviceId as TabGroup:** Select this option only if you are using Group Template as dashboard in application builder and selected deviceId as tabgroup field during group template configuration.
+-   **TabGroup ID(optional):** If your dashboard is based on tabgroup then provide tabgroup id.

 **Select operations or add toggles**